-Every boat operated on Alabama’s waterways is required to carry one Type I, II, III or V, Coast Guard-approved life jacket or PFD for each person on board or being towed by the boat.
+According to Alabama’s life jacket laws, every boat operated on Alabama’s waterways is required to carry one Type I, II, III or V, Coast Guard-approved life jacket or PFD for each person on board or being towed by the boat.
 If a Type V is used, it must be approved for the activity at hand.

 All life jackets and PFDs must be in good and serviceable condition, be readily accessible and be of the proper size for the intended wearer.
 Sizing for life jackets/PFDs is based on body weight and chest size.

 Additionally, boats that are 16 ft. in length or greater must have one, Type IV, Coast Guard-approved PFD on board and it must be readily accessible.